m3data/collective-futurecrafting/_craft/patterns.md

             <p>As we experiment with these patterns, we invite you to join us in exploring how they can guide our collective futurecrafting.
 Together, we can weave a tapestry of collaboration that honours the wisdom of the past, the needs of the present, and the possibilities of the future.</p>
         </div>
     </details>
-    <p>This evolving work has also been deeply inspire by the work of <a href='https://www.thegoodshift.co/' target='_blank'>The Good Shift</a> (which spun out from the <a href='https://www.griffith.edu.au/griffith-business-school/centre-for-systems-innovation' target='_blank'>Griffith Centre for Systems Innovation</a>) who have been doing pioneering work in collectively crafting preferable futures.</p>"
+    <p class='protocol-note'>Deep gratitude for the work of <a href='https://www.thegoodshift.co/' target='_blank'>The Good Shift</a> (which spun out from the <a href='https://www.griffith.edu.au/griffith-business-school/centre-for-systems-innovation' target='_blank'>Griffith Centre for Systems Innovation</a>) who have been doing pioneering work in collectively crafting preferable futures.</p>"
 %}
 </div>
 <div class="container">